Engine Lathe Basics 211

 carriage assembly

-The combination of the components that make up the carriage.
-The carriage assembly moves the cutting tool in relation to the workpiece.
+The combination of the components that make up the carriage on an engine lathe.
+The carriage assembly contains the compound rest, cross slide, tool post, and cutting tool.

 carriage handwheel

 A hand-cranked wheel that moves the lathe carriage back and forth along the ways, parallel to the workpiece.
-The handwheel positions the cutting tool for turning operations.
+The carriage handwheel positions the cutting tool for cutting operations.

 center

-A toolholder with a 60° point, mounted in the headstock and tailstock that supports a workpiece at one or both ends.
-A center is inserted into holes drilled into the ends of the workpiece.
+A pointed device that mounts in the headstock and tailstock to support a workpiece on one or both eends.
+Centers are inserted into holes drilled into the ends of a workpiece.

 center drilling

-Cutting a center hole into the end of a workpiece using a special center drill bit.
-Center drilling can create a hole that can be used by a center to support the workpiece, or to act as a pilot hole for drilling operations.
+Cutting a center hole into the end of a workpiece using a center drill bit.
+Center drilling can create a hole that can be used by a center to support the workpiece or to act as a pilot hole for drilling operations.

 chips

 An unwanted piece of material that is removed from a workpiece.
-Chips are formed when a tool cuts or grinds a workpiece.
+Chips form when a lathe cuts a workpiece.

 chuck

-A device that holds a workpiece in place as it rotates on a lathe or other machine.
-A chuck commonly has two, three, or four jaws that can be adjusted to fit various workpieces.
+A workholding device that holds a workpiece in place as it rotates on a lathe or other machine.
+A chuck commonly has three or four jaws that can be adjusted to fit various workpieces.

 compound rest